bmfbp/bmfbp/svg/split/README.md

 ~/bin/part_split ../../test_cases/composites/top_level.svg

-which has a dsingle output to stdout
+which has a single output to stdout